 In the first place, if we don't study we will likely end up following after many voices to our confusion.
 A good way to study the Bible is to have a system.
-For the non-Christian, one might better begin by reading John 1, John 3, John 14 and then pray for God’s leading and teaching.
+For the beginner, one might better begin by reading John 1, John 3, John 14 for an overview and then pray for God’s leading and teaching.

 1. Cultivate a desire to hear God speaking to you, and